nemethviktor/GeoTagNinja/readme.md

 ## Known Issues

 - There is a likelyhood that the app will struggle to read file data if your files are kept in folders with accent marks (umlauts, non-standard English characters) in the path and/or filename.
 This is a limitation of exifTool + cmd.
 If you encounter a problem, move your files to something like "C:\temp" and see if it works better.
--- On top of that above exifTool has a hard limit of 260 characters for file names including paths.
+	- On top of that above exifTool has a hard limit of 260 characters for file names including paths.
 Anything beyond that will fail.
 Again, rename your files or temporarily move them to C:\temp if this is an issue.
 Unicode (e.g. most Chinese and other Asian) characters have an up to 4-byte size per character.
 This is to say you'll run into errors with these files more often than not.
--- Alternatively you can enable [this](https://stackoverflow.com/questions/56419639/what-does-beta-use-unicode-utf-8-for-worldwide-language-support-actually-do) feature if you're running v1903 Windows 10 or later but it may have some unwanted effects so keep an eye out for changes caused by it.
+	- Alternatively you can enable [this](https://stackoverflow.com/questions/56419639/what-does-beta-use-unicode-utf-8-for-worldwide-language-support-actually-do) feature if you're running v1903 Windows 10 or later but it may have some unwanted effects so keep an eye out for changes caused by it.
-- The API has its rather odd ways of dealing with the "City" tag [not the least because there isn't such a tag in the API] - eventually I'll try to work on adding in some user-defined controls to enable ppl to design their own rules (e.g. for larger UK cities things are kept in the API's adminName2 field, which is an exception to the rule as cities tend to be kept in TopnomyName unless otherwise defined).
+- The API has its rather odd ways of dealing with the "City" tag [not the least because there isn't such a tag in the API].
--- For a detailed rundown on the above see the code if interested + an overall discussion [here](https://github.com/nemethviktor/GeoTagNinja/issues/38)
+	- For a detailed rundown on the above see the code if interested + an overall discussion [here](https://github.com/nemethviktor/GeoTagNinja/issues/38)
+	- As of 20230105 there is now a "Custom Rules" section in `Settings` where users can amend their own rules and [there is](https://github.com/nemethviktor/GeoTagNinja/wiki/Settings-&-Custom-Rules) a wiki on the overall rundown of how this works.
 - Pressing Get From Web either in Edit mode or on the map will always set the affected file to write-queue even if the values don't actually change.
 - Preview images don't respect orientation.
 - If user zooms "too far out" on Map they will get odd longitude values.
 The code handles this internally but map feedback is what it is.